What is inflammatory bowel disease?

 - IBS doesn’t involve inflammation of the intestine.

 - Unlike IBS, the inflammation present in IBD can cause permanent scarring and damage to the intestine that may require surgery.

 - Different medications are used to treat IBD and IBS.

 - In general, people with IBS don’t have blood in their stool.

 Sometimes it’s not clear whether a child who has IBD is experiencing an IBD flare-up or an episode of IBS, and the doctor will perform a colonoscopy to check for inflammation.
 If inflammation is present, it’s likely to be a flareup of IBD.

 Since there is currently no cure for IBD, it’s likely that Crohn’s disease or ulcerative colitis will always be a part of your child’s life.
 However, researchers are continuing to identify better treatments for these conditions.

 Your child will probably have to take medications for the foreseeable future.
-He or she will also have more doctors’ appointments than before this diagnosis, and may have to stay at the hospital at some point.
+He or she will also have more doctors appointments than before this diagnosis, and may have to stay at the hospital at some point.
 Other than that, there’s no reason to think that IBD will restrict your child’s life in any significant way.
-Many celebrities, famous athletes and even former presidents have had IBD.
+Many celebrities, famous athletes, and former presidents have had IBD.